 14.00-15.00

-Meg Molloy is the founder of Working Arts Club, a network dedicated to supporting arts professionals from working-class backgrounds.
-With over a decade of experience, she has led communications, artist and museum liaison in galleries and cultural destinations.
-Meg has worked on numerous landmark building projects and high-profile launches including those at Stephen Friedman Gallery, Dreamland Margate, Dulwich Picture Gallery and Studio Voltaire.
-She is also a writer and speaker.
+Meg Molloy is the founder of Working Arts Club, a network dedicated to supporting arts professionals in the UK from working-class backgrounds.
+She is also a freelance Cultural Strategy and Communications Consultant with over a decade of experience of leading communications, artist and museum liaison in galleries and cultural destinations.
+She has worked on numerous landmark building projects and high-profile launches including those at Stephen Friedman Gallery, Dreamland Margate, Dulwich Picture Gallery and Studio Voltaire.
 Originally from Margate in Kent, she is now based in South East London.

 Debika Ray is a journalist and editor specialising in the arts, with a focus on the Global South, diasporic communities, cities and material culture.
 She has written for the Financial Times, Al Jazeera, the Guardian, Apollo, Wallpaper, Icon, Disegno and many others.
 Formerly editor of Crafts, head of editorial at the Crafts Council and programme director of the Global Design Forum, she founded the creative consultancy Clove Press and co-founded We Are Here, a collective exploring culture from migrant and diasporic perspectives.